Infant Dermatitis: Causes, Symptoms, and Gentle Treatment for Babies

 Daily Skin Care Routine for Infants with Dermatitis

-2. Moisturising: Immediately after bathing, apply a gentle, fragrance-free cream to lock in moisture and prevent dryness.
+• Apply a gentle, fragrance-free cream immediately after bathing to help lock in moisture and support the skin barrier.

 What to Avoid for Sensitive Skin